rorosaurus/esp32-hub75-driver/README.md

 # Use a ESP32-DEVKIT-V1 to drive HUB75 LED panels using SmartMatrix library

-Inspired by [Adafruit's RGB Matrix Featherwing Kit](https://www.adafruit.com/product/3036)!
+Inspired by Adafruit's [RGB Matrix Featherwing Kit](https://www.adafruit.com/product/3036) or [Teensy SmartMatrix Shield](https://www.adafruit.com/product/1902)!
 But cheaper and more powerful, with Wifi/BT!

+This shield only works with [SmartMatrix](https://github.com/pixelmatix/SmartMatrix/tree/teensylc), not [PxMatrix](https://github.com/2dom/PxMatrix).

+If you want to work with PxMatrix, I highly recommend checking out [Brian Lough's shields](https://www.tindie.com/stores/brianlough/)!
+They are designed much better than mine!
+I simply prefer SmartMatrix, which is why I designed this shield.

 ## Features
 * Connects all necessary pins to drive HUB75 panels using `ESP32_FORUM_PINOUT` from [MatrixHardware_ESP32_V0.h](https://github.com/pixelmatix/SmartMatrix/blob/teensylc/src/MatrixHardware_ESP32_V0.h)